goulart9/Aurora-OS/README.md

 # Aurora-OS
 Mock Operating System.
 Written in Java; utilizes javax.swing & java.awt libraries.
-Wrote this as a senior final project for my Java Software Engineering program at my high school.
+Wrote this as a senior final project for the Software Engineering program at my high school.